muneerahmad44/TrafficViolationDetectionSystem/README.md

 ### Minimum Requirements
 - Python 3.8+
 - 8GB RAM
-- CUDA-compatible GPU (recommended) can also be runed on the cpu but fps is very low
+- CUDA-compatible GPU (recommended) can also be run on the CPU but fps is very low
 - OpenCV 4.x
 - YOLOv11 dependencies

+### Recommended Specifications
+- GPU with 6GB+ VRAM for real-time processing
+- 16GB+ RAM for multi-stream handling
+- SSD storage for faster I/O operations

 ---